ouhft/diakonia-open/docs/_source/introduction.md

-# Project Diakonia
+# About Diakonia
-This is an application to aide service development in the Transplant and Haematology Departments at OUH.
+This is an umbrella project to aide service development in the Transplant and Haematology Departments at OUH.

 ## Project Name: Diakonia
 [Diakonia](https://en.wikipedia.org/wiki/Diaconia) - Ministers to the data needs of the departments